Houston Texans: Community outreach

 Community outreach by the Houston Texans is primarily operated by the Houston Texans Foundation, which works with community partners.
 The Houston Texans organization supports the character education program, Heart of a Champion.
-In 2017, the 15th annual Houston Texans Charity Golf Classic raised more than $380,000 for the Foundation.
-More than $27.2 million has been raised for the Foundation since its creation in 2002.
+In 2017, the 15th annual Houston Texans Charity Golf Classic raised more than $380,000 for the foundation.
+More than $27.2 million has been raised for the foundation since its creation in 2002.

 Former Texans DE J. J. Watt raised $41.6 million in relief funds for Hurricane Harvey after the storm devastated the city in 2017.
 Watt won the Walter Payton Man of the Year Award that season.

 Radio and television

 As of 2023, the Texans' flagship radio stations were KILT SportsRadio 610AM and KILT 100.3FM.
 The AM station has an all-sports format, while the FM station plays contemporary country music.
 Both are owned by Audacy.
 Marc Vandermeer is the play-by-play announcer.
 Heisman Trophy winner Andre Ware provides color commentary, and SportsRadio 610 host Rich Lord serves as the sideline reporter.
 Preseason and regular season Monday night and Thursday night games from ESPN, Prime Video, and YouTube are telecast by KTRK, an ABC owned and operated station.
-Kevin Kugler calls the preseason games on TV, with former Texans defensive end N. D. Kalu providing color commentary.Most Regular season games (including Christmas games through Netflix) are aired over CBS affiliate KHOU, Fox affiliate KRIV if the Texans host an NFC team, and NBC affiliate KPRC for Sunday night games.
+Kevin Kugler calls the preseason games on TV, with former Texans defensive end N. D. Kalu providing color commentary.Most Regular season games (including Christmas games through Netflix) are aired over CBS affiliate KHOU, Fox affiliate KRIV if the Texans host an NFC team (plus games cross-flexed from CBS), and NBC affiliate KPRC for Sunday night games.

 Spanish-language radio broadcasts of the team's games are aired on KGOL ESPN Deportes 1180AM.
 Enrique Vásquez is the play-by-play announcer.
 José Jojo Padrón provides color commentary, and Fernando Hernández serves as sideline reporter.